 It is important to note that when replacing your fluorescent bulbs, you must take them to a council recycling centre because they are classified as hazardous waste.

 With the rise of energy-saving, cost effective LED light sources, fluorescent tubes are becoming less and less common, leaving many people are asking if fluorescent technology will eventually be phased out altogether.
 On 9th June 2021, the UK government released new plans to end the sale of halogen bulbs by September 2021 and fluorescent tubes by 2023.
 This decision was made to encourage the use of LED equivalents and reduce the carbon footprint created by these types of bulbs.
 Despite this, BLT Direct stock a large variety of fluorescent tube bulbs in an expansive range of styles with multiple functions including, gourmet, plant growing, and blacklight colours..

-Fluorescent Tubes, also known as Fluorescent Tube Lights, have been installed in domestic and commercial applications for 50 years or more.
+Fluorescent Tubes have been installed in domestic and commercial applications for 50 years or more.
 With the evolution of energy-saving and LED lamps and energy-saving products, it is sometimes unknown how energy-efficient Fluorescent Tubes are.
-If a fluorescent tube and incandescent light bulb produce the same amount of light, their wattages will be the same, showing how much energy it takes to make the same amount of light.
-For lumen output in the 500 range, it takes about 55 watts for an incandescent bulb to operate, while it takes only 10 watts for a fluorescent tube to give the same output.
-75-watt energy use on an incandescent light bulb would only need approximately 12 watts on a fluorescent tube light.
+Fluorescent lights are far more energy-efficient than incandescent bulbs because they do not waste energy heating a filament but ionize mercury vapour to create light.
+For lumen output in the 500 range, it takes about 55 watts for an incandescent bulb to operate, while it takes only 10 watts for a fluorescent bulb to give the same output.
+A 75-watt incandescent light bulb would be the equivalent of 12 watts of power for a fluorescent lamp.